vishnu701/elelem/index.md

 - Master prompting techniques that feel like magic

 **Your New Global AI Family**
-- Code alongside practitioners from Fortune 500 companies
+- Code alongside practitioners from renowned companies
-- Join our exclusive 1000+ member alumni network
+- Join our exclusive alumni network
-- Get fast-tracked for AI roles through our placement partnerships
+- Get fast-tracked for AI roles
 - Access lifetime mentorship from industry leaders

 ---